On Low-rank Trace Regression under General Sampling Distribution: Notation and Problem Formulation

 \section{Notation and Problem Formulation}

-We use bold caps notation (e.g., $\bA$) for matrices and non-bold capital letters for vectors (e.g., $V$).
-For any positive integer $m$, $e_1,e_2,\ldots,e_m$ denotes the standard basis for $\IR^m$, and $\bI_m$ is the $m$ by $m$ identity matrix.
+Notation in bold roman capital letters (e.g., $\bA$) denote matrices and non-bold italic capital letters denote vectors (e.g., $V$).
+For any positive integer $m$, the notation $e_1,e_2,\ldots,e_m$ refers to the standard basis for $\IR^m$, and $\Eye_m$ is the $m\times m$ identity matrix.
 The \emph{trace inner product} of matrices $\bA_1$ and $\bA_2$ with the same dimensions is defined as

-For $d_r\times d_c$ matrices $\bX_1,\bX_2,\cdots,\bX_n$, let the sampling operator $\Xop:\IR^{d_r\times d_c}\to\IR^n$ be given by
+For $d_r\times d_c$ matrices $\bX_1,\bX_2,\cdots,\bX_n$, let the sampling operator $\SamplingOp:\IR^{d_r\times d_c}\to\IR^n$ be given by